 Also, the ideal or claim that fingernails grow much slower during the cold season (winter) further confirms these theories to be true.

 Secondly, the rate at which you uses your hand is more, compared to your feet.
 As such, there’s bound to be faster nail growth on those digits.

 What Makes Fingernails Grow Fast?

 There are lots of things you can do to fasten your nail growth.
 For example, taking lots of vegetables like spinach, broccoli, and eating more proteins can contribute to nail growth.

 Besides food, massaging the skin around your nails with good moisturizers such as coconut oil can as well help to lengthen your nails.

-Also, regular exercise, practicing good nail hygiene like filing your nails the right way, and limiting the way you expose your hands to moisture.
+Also, regular exercise, practising good nail hygiene like filing your nails the right way and limiting the way you expose your hands to moisture.
 All of these is what you need for a faster nail growth

 Why Do My Nails Hurt When They Grow?

 Ingrown nails are the primary reason why you’re experiencing pains as your nails are growing out.

 Ingrown nails can be very painful, and it’s caused by improper trimming, putting on tightly fitting shoes and sometimes, hereditary.

 To cut, simply lift them with a toothpick then gently slide your clipper to clip them off.

-After cutting, The best way to treat them is by antibacterial or anti-fungal cream on it to prevent infection.
+After cutting, The best way to treat them is by applying antibacterial or anti-fungal cream on it to prevent infection.

 The growth rate of nails depends on the amount of blood it receives and also the length of the bone present in them.

 This alone best explain why the middle fingernails grow the fastest compared to the others.